dlouise/dlouise/README.md

 - 👩🏻‍💻 Engineering
   - The Software Engineer's Guidebook by Gergely Orosz — solid career and team advice
   - The Effective Engineer by Edmond Lau — if you're trying to get actual stuff done
-  - Refactoring UI by Tailwind Labs — not just about UI, it's mindset-shifting for frontend devs
+  - Clean Code by Robert C. Martin — old-school but useful for long-term sanity

 - 💅 UI & UX
   - Practical UI by Adham Dannaway — short and straight to the point
   - Don’t Make Me Think by Steve Krug — title says it all
   - Laws of UX by Jon Yablonski — just good to skim through once in a while
+  - Refactoring UI by Tailwind Labs — not just about UI, it's mindset-shifting for frontend devs

 - 🏗️ Product & Systems
   - Design That Scales by Dan Mall — actually gets into the reality of design systems